ToMMApps/mgoqueryjs/README.md

 A simple query language that returns a valid MongoDB query.
 It is meant to be much easier to use than MongoDB queries.
 Furthermore it is shorter and more convenient to standard logic notations.

-Attention!
-Please beware of the fact that all whitespaces are ignored.
-This includes whitespaces inside of apostrophes!
+The parser ignores all whitespaces except for that inside of delimiters.

 Expression
 --------------